ghassani/openpst/extra/qfprom/linux_kernel_module/README.md

-qfprom kernel module
+QFPROM Kernel Module
 ===================
 This kernel module allows for QFPROM reading and writing through either a pre-defined static list within the code or through a TCP server from userland or remotely.
+This module uses SCM calls to read and write to fuses.

+You still need read/write permissions defined in certain fuses to be able to read/write to certain rows.

 You will need to compile the module for your kernel.
 There are many instructions on the web that can be of assistance here.

 ##Read/Write from a static list defined within the module
 You can add new rows to read/write from in the module itself.
 Open up `main.`c and find the fuses static list of addresses.
 See the structures `qfprom_write_operation_entry_t` and `qfprom_write_operation_entry_t` for formatting.

+Once compiled just install teh module, it will read and write the specified rows

+    insmod qfprom_tcp.ko

 ##Read/Write through a TCP Server

 To enable the TCP server, install the module passing the port with the parameter `start_tcp`